 Don’t forget to bring along a universal power adapter when traveling to Russia.
 This worldwide power plug is a great example and will charge your phone at the end of your busy days.

 And this world traveler adapter kit charges several devices at the same time.
 This is what you will need when there are several people traveling in your group.

 Or if you bring several electronic devices on your trip that require charging at the same time.

 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.
 I cannot believe how much more organized I am now!
 And I never leave without them anymore.

 Hydration is so important.
-You want to remain hydrated to support your immune system which in turn will be stronger to fight off any germs you will encounter during your 5 days in Paris.
+You want to remain hydrated to support your immune system which in turn will be stronger to fight off any germs you will encounter during your trip to Ireland.
 You will want to bring your own refillable water bottle with you.